 Records Retention Period: The period of time during which records must be maintained by an organization because they are needed for operational, legal, fiscal, canonical, historical or other purposes.

-Records Retention Schedule: A document that identifies and describes an organization's records, usually at series level, and provides instructions for the disposition of records throughout their life cycle.
+Records Retention Schedule: A document that identifies and describes an organization's records and provides instructions for the disposition of records throughout their life cycle.